NightflyerX/dungeon-playground/README.md

     1d20 + char.attributes.strength.mod + 3

+For other actions the diceroll must result in 1 success or 0 fail.
+For that use the "<",">", ">=", "<=" operators, or use a percentual value.

+    Example:

+    1d100 <= w_tier_lvl[30,50,55,60,65,70] + attribut + w_skill * 5 - target_armor_physical
+    1d100 <= 80 + m_skill - target_armor_magical
+    50%

-All the other actions have tier levels (normal, expert, master and grandmaster).
+All the other actions that dicerolls have tier levels (normal, expert, master and grandmaster).
 A character can only do an action when he meets the requirements for that level.
 If you make a fire magic spell you want to set a filter in fire magic under magic filters.
 Set fire magic to normal in the normal tier, to experte in the expert tier and so on.
 Now the level of the action depends on the fire magic skill of the character.
-If the character is master then he can perform this action in the master level.
+If the character is master then he can perform this action up to the master level.
 If there are no filters then all characters can access the action, if they can pay the cost.

 # Effects